“My command is this:Love each other as I have loved you”| John 15:12

 + The Salvation Army and Churches United for the Homeless.

-+ We are a proud Integrity Partner congregation.
-Integrity is a group of Episcopalians whose mission is to be the witness of the lesbian and gay community in the Episcopal Church and of the Episcopal Church in the lesbian and gay community.
++ We are strongly committed to be witnesses of the lesbian, gay, bisexual, transgender and queer community of the Episcopal Diocese of North Dakota, and of the Episcopal Church in the LGBT community.

 + Habitat for Humanity

-+ We are a Chapter of The Episcopal Peace Fellowship,a national organization called to do justice,dismantle violence,and strive to be peace makers.
++ We are a Chapter of The Episcopal Peace Fellowship, a national organization called to do justice, dismantle violence, and strive to be peace makers.
 St. Stephen’s was the first congregation in the Episcopal Diocese of North Dakota to host a chapter of EPF.
+A Peace Pole is located in our Memorial Garden as a sign of our committment to world peace.

 + St. Stephen’s is an Animal-Friendly congregation